UserBug/codeGuide/docs/javaScript.md

 ### Prefer single return
 It will be a single place you have to look to trace backwards and figure out what a function returns.
 Easier to debug and easier to modify.
+Multiple returns create interrupts in function execution,
+making it harder to find unused code.

 ##### ❌ BAD
 ```javascript